 Epilepsy is often a misunderstood disorder and much of the information that people have about epilepsy is based on myths.
 These myths often make social adjustments for people with epilepsy more difficult as they prejudice society and often put a negative stigma on a person who experiences seizures.

-Together, our Community Educators, along with the help of The Epilepsy Foundation of America and all of the Epilepsy Foundation affiliates have developed uniquely tailored educational programs that explain the different types of seizures, what causes seizures, how to respond to a person who is having a seizure, when it is necessary to call for emergency medical services and much more.
+Together, our Community Educators, have developed uniquely tailored educational programs that explain the different types of seizures, what causes seizures, how to respond to a person who is having a seizure, when it is necessary to call for emergency medical services and much more.
 Each program is designed to cater to the audience that it is presented to.

-Please call the Epilepsy Foundation of Greater Cincinnati and Columbus to schedule a training for your group or to request information for yourself.
+Please call the Epilepsy Alliance Ohio to schedule a training for your group or to request information for yourself.